 - Practice in a safe, legal, and ethical manner.

-- Respond to unmet needs in underserved communities through leadership, advocacy, or service.
+- Rrespond to unmet needs in underserved communities through leadership, advocacy, or service.

 - Identify areas for creativity and innovation in practice and scholarship.